krzylag/weblibrarian/readme.txt

 == Description ==

-This WordPress plugin started as a portable, cross-platform system that the Wendell Free Library could use as a transistion system from its current paper card based circulation system to the system that will eventually be rolled out by the regional library system.
+This WordPress plugin started as a portable, cross-platform system that the Wendell Free Library could use as a transition system from its current paper card based circulation system to the system that will eventually be rolled out by the regional library system.
 It has 'morphed' to a web-based successor to Deepwoods Software's Home Librarian 3 system.